 Do you have ideas to improve things in your office workplace?
-Here's how you can share that with your boss for positive results.
+Here's how you can share that with your boss and promote yourself in the job.

 Are you the kind of person who always thinks of ways to improve things?

 - Would you like to see changes in the company where you work?

 - Do you have ideas for improvements that can be made?